 - OpenConnect: Open source protocol that works with both TCP and UDP.
 It was designed to replace Cisco’s AnyConnect SSL VPN.
 The protocol uses a TLS authentication system and DTLS to encrypt traffic.
 It usually has performance similar to OpenVPN.

-- SSTP: This is one of the fastest protocols, and can even be faster than PTTP.
-Also, it offers encryption which is almost as robust as LTP2/IPSec.
+- SSTP (Secure Socket Tunneling Protocol): This is one of the fastest protocols, and can even be faster than PPTP.
+Also, it offers encryption that is almost as robust as LTP2/IPSec.
 However, this protocol is difficult to implement on the majority of systems and is normally only compatible with Windows.

-Before starting this section, we would like to inform you that these conclusions are not based on objective data; rather, they are based on our personal experience using VPN in China.
+Before starting this section, we would like to inform you that these conclusions are not based on objective data; rather, they are based on our personal experience using VPNs in China.

-What to do if your VPN isn’t working in China
+What to do if your VPN doesn’t work?

 China is constantly updating the Great Firewall to make VPN connections harder, and even the best VPNs can fail or have difficulties connecting.